-Those lands which occur along the main freshwater pearl mussel river channel qualify as floodplains in the Programme.
+Those lands prone to regular river flooding which occur along the main freshwater pearl mussel river channel qualify as floodplains in the Programme.

 The result achieved is based on the average habitat quality score of all floodplain plots on an individual farm.